 What’s there to do after you’ve ridden Dumbo, eaten breakfast with Winnie the Pooh and yucked it up at the Hoop Dee Doo Revue?
-If you’ve finally gotten “It’s a Small World” out of your head after 10 years of family vacations at the Magic Kingdom, it’s time to leave the kids at home and try another side of the Sunshine State.
+If you’ve finally gotten “It’s a Small World” out of your head after 10 years of family vacations at the Magic Kingdom, it’s time to leave the kids at home and try a romantic getaway or another exploration of the Sunshine State.

 St. Petersburg, on Florida’s west coast, is in the midst of a makeover and is still a relatively undiscovered city destination for tourists.
 Developed during the original Sunshine State land boom in the ‘20’s, the city became a mecca for retirees, earning the less than flattering nickname, “God’s Waiting Room.”
 It fell on harder times in later decades, known for high crime rates and poverty.
 Residents, business leaders and politicians united to mount a resurrection and it’s working.
 With world class beaches, great restaurants and interesting museums, St. Pete’s perfect for an adults-only extended weekend.

 “Seven years ago I’d sit in the restaurant and watch newspapers blow across a deserted street,” says local restaurateur Steve Westphal.
 But the area possessed what every realtor will tell you is the key to success: location, location, location.
 Westphal notes that St. Pete has preserved its unique string of eleven waterfront parks that run parallel to Beach Drive and is commonly referred to as the city’s “green necklace.”
 Redevelopment efforts in the city have maximized that asset.
 Many of the restaurants along the drive feature large sidewalks that function as al fresco patios during nice weather, which, in St. Pete, is nearly year-round.
 “St. Pete’s off the ledge and on a roll,” says Westphal.